 There are three main types of design in this type of needlepoint: row, motif or mitered.

 The simplest is a row design.
-We establish the pattern in the first row, and then repeat using a different color, tone or tint in subsequent rows.
+We establish the pattern in the first row, and then repeat using a different colour, tone or tint in subsequent rows.
 I will explain the colour terms shortly.

 To create a motif design, part of a row is mirrored and a medallion or motif is formed.
 The medallion can be filled in repeating rows or each enclosed area can be dealt with differently.
-The pattern is mainly formed by the use of color.
+The pattern is mainly formed by the use of colour.

 A mitered or four-way bargello needlework design comprises a triangular section mirrored horizontally and vertically.
 Dorothy Kaestner introduced this method of working in the late 1970s, producing motifs now known as tulip, rose and pineapple.